Guide to Kindergarten in Singapore: Choosing the Right Preschool for Your Child

 Cost of services

-The range of fees for preschools in Singapore can vary considerably.
+The range of childcare fees in Singapore can vary considerably.
 However, the Government has put several measures in place to ensure that all children have access to quality early education:

 My First Skool has been appointed as an Anchor Operator by the ECDA.
 We are dedicated to keeping our childcare fees affordable and accessible and offer a number of financial support schemes to benefit families from lower-income or disadvantaged backgrounds.